peteroupc/peteroupc.github.io/graphics.md

 [^6]: Tile- and sprite-based graphics were in place largely because they saved memory.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.

-[^7]: Sega arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
+[^7]: SEGA arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
 In the Super Famicom/Super Nintendo Entertainment System, sprites could not be scaled, but they could be flipped.

 [^8]: But alpha blending (the mixing of one image with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.